Share this

 What’s important is that with GCP at the core, you can build a modern, flexible CDP that can evolve with your business and scale to your users and use cases in a secure and privacy-compliant manner.

-If you want to learn why Google Cloud Platform is the right fit your requirements, I invite you to read why our clients (past and present) chose Google Cloud to develop their CDP and to-date remain on Google Cloud.
+If you want to learn why Google Cloud Platform is the right fit for your requirements, I invite you to read why our clients (past and present) chose Google Cloud to develop their CDP and remain on Google Cloud to this day.

 Conclusion